ayushmina/backend_services/doc/google.md

 2 redirect the user's browser to that URL
 3 Have a sip of coffee while the user logs in, chooses his Google account, and grants permission, until eventually ...
 4 The user's browser gets redirected back to your app's redirect_uri, with a query param of code which is the one-time Auth Code
+- We will hit ~ {backendURL}/auth/google/google/url ~ in our application to initiate authentication flow in our application.
+This will initiate our google authentication by redirecting the user to google(If not already logged In).

 # app's redirect_uri
 ```sh